Do Your Fish Look Hungry

 Natural Foods to Consider:

 • Krill and Other Plankton – These great treats have enormous benefits for your fish.
 They are available in frozen or freeze-dried states.
-Krill are rich in omega 3, omega 6 and provide a powerful antioxidant called astaxanthin.
-These are supplements which are not found in sufficient quantities in basic fish food.
+Krill are rich in omega 3, omega 6, and provide a powerful antioxidant called astaxanthin.
+These supplements are not found in sufficient quantities in basic fish food.
 Planktons are a source of beta-carotene, which will increase the red factors in fish colouration.
 Central and South American cichlids will benefit from krill.

 • Red Grubs (Blood Worms) – Due to their bright red colouring, these fly larvae are fantastic for improving the colouration of your fish.
 They are available in frozen or freeze-dried states.
-They are a favourite food among bettas, gouramis and livebearers.
+They are a favourite food among bettas, gouramis, and livebearers.

 Shape and Texture

-• Flake-style food are best for small to medium-sized fish and provide the cleanest source of food for your aquarium.
+• Flake-style foods are best for small to medium-sized fish and provide the cleanest source of food for your aquarium.
 The flake shape remains floating on the surface for better visibility.
 Do not crush fish foods into smaller pieces.
 Larger sizes are more visible to the fish.
 Once flake food becomes wet, the texture becomes soft and easy for the fish to bite.
 Small crumbs and dust will settle into the gravel or become clogged in the filter.

 • Freeze-dried foods offer a natural food source without the need for refrigeration or the hassle of keeping them alive.
 Rehydrating small portions of freeze-dried foods prior to feeding is recommended.